restarian/bracket_print/doc/README.md

 	* Output can be configured to be passed into JSON.parse
 * Bracket Print has a collaborative design which sits in the root of large projects to encourage team development.
 * Uses a prototypal return chain to allow for usage as functional programming callbacks.
-* Uses a comprehensive level mechanism to control what is logged at run-time with a nearly total overhead discharge.
+* Contains a comprehensive level mechanism to control what is logged at run-time with a nearly total overhead discharge.
 * Provides configurable syntax mapping with custom individualized styles.
 * Styling can be toggled anywhere in the run-time or call chain with a total overhead discharge.

+**Caveats:**
+* Does not do browser unit testing